karoliskoncevicius/r_notes/README.md

 # R: a quick introduction #

 This article introduces most of R-specific concepts like vectorisation, recycling, subsetting, matrix and data.frame objects, as well as various built in types.
-Control statements and function/object declarations are currently omitted.
+Control statements and function/object declarations are omitted.

 ## Types ##